juicynir/nginx_server/README.md

 Safe and close the file.

 7) To check how to the script is doing, turn it on, wait 5 to 10 minutes.
 Then turn it off and give some more time for the script register more entries on the logs.
 If everithing is alright, one may get logs as the following:
+(To open the logs, use the command: cat your_file.log)